 By Sharon Mager

-Phil Graves grins when he tells how his wife, Kristie, approached him with the idea of adopting a second child who has special needs.
+Phil grins when he tells how Kristie approached him with the idea of another child who has special needs.
 “She wanted me to tell her she was crazy,” he said.
 But he didn’t.
 And God spoke into both of their hearts.

 The Graves are ready to once again adopt a child.
 This time it’s a little girl named Bridget, living in a Ukrainian orphanage.